 If you get one that has bad acoustics, the sounds will be muffled and you may not be able to identify the Korotkoff sounds easily when checking a patient's blood pressure using a manual sphygmomanometer.
 Also, you may not be able to identify those all-important crepitations or rhonci when auscultating the chest, listening for lung sounds.

 This is why every good stethoscope must have a good acoustic performance.

 Chest-pieces come in two styles: The single head chest-piece and the dual head chest piece.

 This single head chest-piece is primarily only used for one category of patients, either adults or children.
 While the dual head has two different diaphragms for listening to the chest of both adults and children.
 You can decide to use either diaphragm by simply turning a valve near the tube.

 What do I mean?
-If you are an infrequent user of a stethoscope and need it perhaps to place on your desk or in your car, you may not need to spend much.
+If you are an infrequent user and need it perhaps to place on your desk or in your car, you may not need to spend much.
 However, if you're an emergency nurse, doctor or cardiologist, you'll want to buy one that has very good acoustics and is easy to use for the right price.